wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 Again, ensure `<username>` is changed to your PythonAnywhere username.
 Once complete, save the file and reload the application via the PythonAnywhere Web interface.

 ## Log Files {#section-deploy-logfiles}

-Deploying your web application to an online environment introduces another layer of complexity.
+Deploying your Web application to an online environment introduces another layer of complexity.
 It is likely that you will encounter new and bizarre errors due to unsuspecting problems.
 When facing such errors, vital clues may be found in one of the three log files that the Web server on PythonAnywhere creates.

 Log files can be viewed via the PythonAnywhere web interface by clicking on the *Web* tab, or by viewing the files in `/var/log/` within a Bash console instance.
 The files provided are: